Hybrid sittings continue in Senate

 The Senate has approved a hybrid sitting model for the new Parliament, allowing Senators physically present in the chamber and those participating virtually to debate, ask questions and vote.

-Senator Marc Gold, the Government Representative in the Senate, gave notice of a motion on Tuesday to reinstate hybrid Senate sittings and committee meetings, as the previous agreement expired last Parliament.
-It was adopted on Thursday.
+Senator Marc Gold, the Government Representative in the Senate, introduced a motion to reinstate hybrid Senate sittings and committee meetings, as the previous agreement expired last Parliament.
+It was adopted on November 25.

 “Last year, the Senate worked furiously to put in place a hybrid system so that senators from all corners of the country could participate fully in daily sittings, important debates and votes.
 And, equally importantly, senators were able to participate virtually in committee meetings,” Senator Gold said during a speech in the chamber.